 Here is the synopsis of the book from goodreads.com:

 Before the storytelling, we had a lot of icebreakers and learned a lot about different nursery rhymes.
-I always spend a lot of time in our ice-breaker workshops, and the children get really excited to hear a new story!
-I was surprised to see that children know so many nursery rhymes!
+I always spend a lot of time in our ice-breaker part of the workshops, and the children get really excited to hear a new story!
+I was surprised to see that the children already knew so many nursery rhymes!

 Materials needed: A yellow block, big boxes, catalog with food, printed materials, scissors, chalk, textile strings, toilet paper rolls, cardboard theater, glue gun, envelopes.